 In this case its better for you to use your uninsured motorist coverage policy and get the settlement from your own insurance company.
 This type of coverage protects against at fault drivers that don’t have insurance and can’t pay out-of-pocket.
 This will ensure that you get compensated for your pain and suffering, property damages, or medical bills.

 Unfortunately, if the at-fault driver in your hit-and-run accident is not found, this is the less favorable outcome because in this situation you only have one option and that’s to use your underinsured motorist coverage.
 Not only that but because you can’t find the at-fault driver then that means that you also do not have access to punitive damages and must rely on your own insurance company to pay for damages, pain and suffering, and medical bills.

 The good news, your premiums will not go up nor can your own insurance company cancel your insurance policy for filing an UM claim.
 In these circumstances, Georgia law also prohibits insurance companies from cancelling existing policies.

 Unfortunately, not having UM coverage can hurt your chances of having a good outcome if you’re ever in a hit-and-run accident.
 As stated above, if the driver is found but doesn’t have insurance then its very difficult to make the at-fault driver responsible and if the driver is not found then your only viable option is to rely on your uninsured motorist coverage for compensation.

-Hit-and-run accidents are unique and require skilled car accident lawyers to ensure a favorable outcome and a good compensation.
+Hit-and-run accidents are unique and require skilled Atlanta car accident attorneys to ensure a favorable outcome and a good compensation.
 You need a legal team that will ensure you receive the justice and compensation that you deserve.
-Contact Bross, McAllister, and Williams, LLC for a free consultation to ensure that your road to recovery is smooth and stress free.
+Contact our lawyers at Bross, McAllister & Williams, LLC for a free consultation to ensure that your road to recovery is smooth and stress free.